A to Z of MS

 Lemtrada - previously known as Campath

 Alemtuzumab is a drug treatment for people with relapsing remitting multiple sclerosis.
-It was licensed by the European Medicines Agency (EMA) in September 2013 and is currently being appraised by NICE to determine if it is cost effective the NHS to provide the treatment.
+It was licensed by the European Medicines Agency (EMA) in September 2013.
+NICE has announced it intends to recommend alemtuzumab for adults with active relapsing remitting multiple sclerosis for the NHS in England and Wales.
+SMC has met to consider use by the NHS in Scotland, with a decision expected in May 2014.

 Alemtuzumab was previously licensed for use in B-cell chronic lymphocytic leukaemia, a type of cancer, and in organ transplantation under the name MabCampath.
 This licence was surrendered by the manufacturer, Genzyme, in August 2012 in advance of the potential new licence for MS. This was not due to safety, efficacy or supply reasons.